 After November 2028, the District may choose to switch the commodity being delivered from natural gas to electricity, in which event electricity will be delivered for the duration of the term.

-After the initial discount period, the District's total potential commitment under this agreement is 126,320,000 MMBtu or 12,254,393 MWh.
-Expense for the commodity delivered, net of discount, will be recognized in total operating expenses in the Combined Statement of Net Revenues.
+After the initial discount period, the District's total potential commitment under this agreement is 126,320,000 MMBtu natural gas or 12,254,393 MWh of electricity.